deathworlders/online/content/books/deathworlders/chapter-23-back-down-earth.md

 Father Terrik---the elderly officer ostensibly responsible for supervising Regaari's work, scratched at his ear with an air of scepticism.
 "I had thought that her attachment to the human female… just like Giymuy…?" he suggested.

 "-Is much less of an issue than Mother Suri and her supporters like to believe."
 Regaari informed him.
-“I had Brother Ruuvi conduct a meta-analysis of the datasphere commentary.
-Most of the females just don't care, and of those who do the majority are broadly positive.”
+"I had Brother Ruuvi conduct a meta-analysis of the datasphere commentary.
+Most of the females just don't care, and of those who do the majority are broadly positive."

 Terrik inclined his head.
 "Positive?"

 "For reasons ranging from the pragmatic to the compassionate."
 Regaari elaborated.
 He activated the gesture-based command in his new paw that caused it to project the files in an almost physical format above his palm.
 With his remaining natural paw, he could select, move and even throw the files around---copying them to another device was as simple as throwing them towards said device.
 This he now did.

 "That's my full report." he explained, as Terrik studied and accepted the incoming file.
-“It details my findings, my reasoning and my supporting evidence.
-Much as I like and respect Yulna, I've made every effort to remain neutral and unbiased in my assessment, and I am still convinced that Mother Suri has a negligible chance of being the next Mother Supreme.”
+"It details my findings, my reasoning and my supporting evidence.
+Much as I like and respect Yulna, I've made every effort to remain neutral and unbiased in my assessment, and I am still convinced that Mother Suri has a negligible chance of being the next Mother Supreme."

 Terrik stood.
 "I will read it in full and present it to the Fathers." he promised.
-“Your recommendation, I take it, is to side with Yulna?”
+"Your recommendation, I take it, is to side with Yulna?"

 "The risk to the clan is negligible, and the potential benefits considerable."